 1. What Is Your Objective?

-First thing’s first: what are you looking for from your Facebook ad campaign?
+Before even creating a new campaign, first thing’s first: what are you looking for from your Facebook ad campaign?

 Most people answer this question with sales or leads, but you’d be amazed at how many people are running boosted posts (which optimize for post engagement) and complaining that they’re not seeing sales from it.

-Now, don’t get us wrong; boosted posts and other types of Facebook brand awareness ad campaigns have their role to play in your overall sales funnel.
+Now, don’t get us wrong; boosted posts and other ad types of Facebook brand awareness ad campaigns have their role to play in your overall sales funnel.
 But you have to be looking at it from a big picture point of view.

 Pictured above are all the different types of Facebook ad campaigns (or objectives) that you can run, and each optimize for a different purpose.